Working after retirement: Factors to consider

 Many older workers are interested in finding a role that allows them to try something new, generate a positive social impact or simply stay active and engaged.
 If you’re interested in continuing to work in retirement, consider these four factors.

 As Americans live longer and enjoy a longer retirement, many retirees are finding they have the time and energy to approach a new career that is meaningful to them personally or begin their own projects from scratch.

-While many people seeking an encore career don’t need additional income, it can still be an advantage, especially if the extra income means you can hold off on collecting Social Security or withdrawing from your retirement accounts.
+While many people seeking jobs after retirement don’t need additional income, it can still be an advantage, especially if the extra income means you can hold off on collecting Social Security or withdrawing from your retirement accounts.

-“If you delay Social Security benefits until age 70, you can increase your monthly benefits,” explains Thomas Thiegs, leadership and legacy consultant for Ascent.
+“If you delay Social Security benefits until age 70, you can increase your monthly benefits,” explains Thiegs.
 While you can start collecting Social Security at 62, your benefits increase if you wait until you reach full retirement age and continue increasing until you hit the maximum retirement age at 70.
-Your benefit amount increases by 8 percent each year you delay receiving it up to age 70.
+Your benefit amount increases by 8% each year you delay receiving it up to age 70.

 Waiting to withdraw money from traditional individual retirement accounts (IRAs) and 401(k)s can also benefit you.
 While you will need to take required minimum distributions (RMDs) at age 72, the longer you can leave funds in your accounts, the more potential there is for tax-deferred growth.

 Ultimately, if working after retirement gives you enough financial support that you can delay your retirement account distributions or increase your Social Security benefits, you may be better off financially in the latter part of your retirement.